 Bluebell Communications – the writer

 Behind the name Bluebell Communications is me, Tori Kelly.
 Born and bred in the UK and now resident in the Netherlands, I’m fully exploiting my love of my native tongue and affinity for Dutch as my second language.
-With some fifteen years of copywriting and translating experience, I’ve worked on a broad range of projects, from writing corporate websites to translating client magazines, from editing management books to writing scripts for short corporate videos.
+With over fifteen years of copywriting and translating experience, I’ve worked on a broad range of projects, from writing corporate websites to translating client magazines, from editing management books to writing scripts for short corporate videos.

 Bluebell Communications – the teacher